calico21/TORQUE-VECTORING-AL-QP/SOFTWARE/TeR_ECU/Libraries/TRQ_VECTORING/readme.md

 - **Active hardware protection** — thermal and BMS derating are tracked and respected in real time rather than discovered as a fault.
 - **Deterministic, jitter-free execution** at 200 Hz on genuinely resource-constrained automotive hardware (168 MHz, malloc-free).

-That combination — provably safer *and* provably faster than the system it replaces — is the core argument for the award.
+That combination — provably safer *and* provably faster than the system it replaces.

 ---